grafana/mimir/docs/sources/helm-charts/mimir-distributed/configure/configure-gem-federation-frontend.md

      enabled: false
    ```

-4. Deploy the Federation-Frontend using `helm`:
+4. Deploy the federation-frontend using `helm`:

    ```bash
    helm install federation-frontend grafana/mimir-distributed -f federation-frontend.yaml -n federation-frontend-demo
    ```

-   This will deploy only the Federation-Frontend component.
-The Federation-Frontend will be configured to proxy queries to the GEM clusters specified in the `proxy_targets` configuration.
+   This will deploy only the federation-frontend component.
+The federation-frontend will be configured to proxy queries to the GEM clusters specified in the `proxy_targets` configuration.

-5. Verify that the Federation-Frontend is running.
-The simplest way to do this is to issue a label names query against the Federation-Frontend service.
+5. Verify that the federation-frontend is running.
+The simplest way to do this is to issue a label names query against the federation-frontend service.

    This example tries to reach the Kubernetes service from within the cluster.